 HUECO TRIP BETA

-Hueco Tanks State Park & Historic Site is a world class bouldering destination, offering a high concentration of problems of every grade from V0-V14.
+Hueco Tanks State Park & Historic Site , a world class bouldering destination, offers problems of every grade from V0-V14.
 Every year 100's of climbers migrate to Hueco Tanks.
-Climbing season is November - April, the peak months being January and Febuary, which are the coldest months.
-However, due to the restrictions here there are a few things you need to know:
+Climbing season is November - April, peak months being January & February.
+For thousands of years before us, these same rocks brought many other peoples here.
+Regulations in place today, help protect this historic park and the fragile resources it holds within.
+Here's what you need to know :

 NORTH MOUNTAIN:

-Climbing in the West, East, and East Spur requires a guided tour (either volunteer or commercial -see below).
+Climbing on West, East, or East Spur requires a guided tour (either volunteer or commercial).

 VOLUNTEER TOURS: (915) 857-1135

-Volunteer tours offer a cheaper way to get into the backcountry.
-Volunteer tours are scheduled thru the park headquarters at (915) 857-1135.
-Availability varies due to volunteer schedules, thus there is no guarantee for volunteer tours.
+A cheaper way to get into the backcountry, Volunteer tours are scheduled thru the park HQ at (915) 857-1135.
+Availability varies.

 vs.

-COMMERCIAL TOURS: Commercial services offer a more reliable way to get into the backcountry.
+COMMERCIAL TOURS: A more reliable way to get into the backcountry.
+Request a tour or jump on an existing tour with the concessions listed here.

 NORTH MOUNTAIN:

-Climbing in the West, East, and East Spur requires a guided tour (either volunteer or commercial -see below).
+Climbing on West, East, or East Spur requires a guided tour (either volunteer or commercial).

 VOLUNTEER TOURS: (915) 857-1135

-Volunteer tours offer a cheaper way to get into the backcountry.
-Volunteer tours are scheduled thru the park headquarters at (915) 857-1135.
-Availability varies due to volunteer schedules, thus there is no guarantee for volunteer tours.
+A cheaper way to get into the backcountry, Volunteer tours are scheduled thru the park HQ at (915) 857-1135.
+Availability varies.

 vs.

-COMMERCIAL TOURS: Commercial services offer a more reliable way to get into the backcountry.
+COMMERCIAL TOURS: A more reliable way to get into the backcountry.
+Request a tour or jump on an existing tour with the concessions listed here.

 WEATHER/ HUECO SEASON:

-Season is primarily November - April.
-This desert environment has little precipitation and mostly arid/dry conditions, which means climbing can be good even in slightly warmer temps if you chase the shade.
+Climbing season is primarily November - April.
+The desert environment means mostly arid/dry conditions with very little precipitation, which means climbing can be good even in slightly warmer temps if you chase the shade.
 Windy days are the main weather event in Hueco, however the park provides great shelter if you find the right area.
 While high winds mainly occur in spring, we get them throughout the the season.
 Fall brings cooler temps beginning as early as October, with December, January and February being the coldest winter months.
 March - April can still provide decent temperatures in the spring if you chase the shade.
-Summer temps typically arrive sometime in late May or early June depending on season.
-Monsoon (rainy) season begins in July, cooling things off a bit, however the rains bring mosquitos to the park.
+Summer temps typically arrive in late May or early June depending on season.
+Monsoon (rainy) season begins in July, cooling things off a bit, however the rains can bring mosquitos to the park.
 Outside of monsoon/summer season, rain is a rarity, however when it does rain, please allow a day or two for rock to dry.
 If you have to go out, stay on roofs that weren't exposed to rain and don't top out.
+Check out the chart below for average high/low temps for Hueco.

 WHAT GEAR DO I NEED?